JoshuaWise/blue-rpc-protocol/docs/spec.md

 If a Client receives a Response, it MUST remove the associated Request ID from the set of "open Request IDs".
 If a Client receives a Response whose Request ID is not within the set of "open Request IDs", it MUST ignore it.

-If a Server receives a Response, it SHOULD close the WebSocket connection with a status code of "1008".
+If a Server receives a Response, it SHOULD close the WebSocket connection with a status code of "1008", as that is not a valid message type for Servers to receive.

 ## 6. Cancellation message